 The new housing fund will be used to create and preserve housing for households across a wide income spectrum.
 The fund will support permanent housing and supportive services for at-risk residents, low- and moderate-income workforce rental housing, and moderate-income for-sale housing.

 Visit denvergov.org/housing for more information.

 Every building permit applicant MUST submit an affordable housing fee application at log-in, including projects in existing buildings with no new floor area or that only need shoring/excavation or foundation-only permits.
-This application is not needed for projects eligible for a walk-through review, unless you are converting a parking area (e.g., a garage) into habitable space.
+This application is not needed for walk-through review projects, unless you are converting a parking area (e.g., a garage) into habitable space.